 Banana Bike Models and Sizing

-All three bikes have the same handlebar, headset, seat post collar, and saddle.
-In this review, the GT model is blue, the LT is green and the LTF is yellow (there is also a single image of a pink LT).
+Both bikes have the same handlebar, headset, seat post collar, and saddle.
+In this review, the GT model is blue and the LT is green (there is also a single image of a pink LT).
+Due to the taller air tires on the GT, its seat height is slightly taller and the bike is slightly heavier.

-What are the benefits of air tires? – Balance Bike GT vs LT and LTF
+What are the benefits of air tires? – Balance Bike GT vs LT

 While there are certainly benefits to the foam tires found on the LT, we much prefer the air tires on the GT model.
 Although air tires do add to the weight of the bike and do run the risk of going flat, they provide much more traction and cushioning for the rider.
 As a result, the GT provides a smoother ride as the air tires are able to compress and absorb bumps along the way.

-The solid foam tires on the LT and LTF will never go flat, but they cannot compress and do not provide any cushioning benefits.
+The solid foam tires on the LT will never go flat, but they cannot compress and do not provide any cushioning benefits.
 The solid foam also cannot flex and conform to the ground like the rubber air tires, and therefore do not provide nearly as much traction, especially on non-paved surfaces.

 While we love air tires, the thorn in their side (quite literally) is their tendency for going flat.
 While a good dose of tire sealant can do wonders for preventing flats, we also understand that many parents don’t want to deal with the risk of flat tires.
 With foam tires, flats will never been an issue.
 Your child can ride through a huge patch of goat-head thorns and their tires will still roll on!